-All teachers have had basic mental health training from the YMCA and the Mental Health Champion is undergoing further training.
-Continued advice and support is also available for staff to access via the SENCO; Head or locality team.
-A governor is also undergoing training and is committed to monitoring the school's response to mental health.
+Teachers will have regular basic mental health training and the Mental Health team will undergo regular training to keep their knowledge and skills current.
+Continued advice and support is also available for staff to access via the Mental Health Team, Head or Locality Team.
+A named governor for mental health is also part of the team and will be trained appropriately.

-Key Documents
+9.0 Key Documents

-Safeguarding policies and Inclusion/SEND policy and procedure Keeping Children Safe in Education September 2018 Effective Support for Children and Families in Peterborough and Cambridgeshire November 2018 (thresholds for early help, targeted and specialist support)
+Safeguarding policies and Inclusion/SEND policy and procedure Keeping Children Safe in Education September 2020

+Effective Support for Children and Families in Peterborough and Cambridgeshire November 2018 (thresholds for early help, targeted and specialist support)